 Following the latest bushfire outbreak, some declared Prime Minister Scott Morrison and his government responsible for failing to take meaningful action on climate change.

-The federal and state governments and some quarters of the media in turn blamed others, such as arsonists (opens in a new window)and conservationists (opens in a new window), for the fires – claims which were quickly discredited.
+The federal and state governments and some quarters of the media in turn blamed others, such as arsonists and conservationists, for the fires – claims which were quickly discredited.

 There is also a strong argument to hold corporations responsible for climate change – one analysis in 2017 found that just 100 companies were responsible for more than 71% of the world’s greenhouse gas emissions since 1988.

 But whether we blame a particular government or other human actors, the current suite of international laws are insufficient for holding them to account.